You’ve done your research and you know that breast augmentation is the right choice for you. Now you have to decide how you will pay for it.

 Finally, we understand that everyone has to consider the dollars and cents of plastic surgery.
 But don’t let this be the only deciding factor as you make your plans.
 It’s not necessarily true that the most expensive surgeon is also the best surgeon.
 But a few hundred dollars shouldn’t stop you from choosing the surgeon with the expertise you need.
 Being unhappy with your results is too high a price to pay.

 Are you ready to discuss your options for breast augmentation?
-Get in touch, Dr. Slack will be happy to offer a no-cost, no-obligation consultation to help you understand the choices available to you.
+Get in touch, Dr. Slack will be happy to consult with you to help you understand the choices available to you.